owasp-sbot/MGraph/docs/research/storing-timestamps-in-graph-databases.md

 # Storing Timestamps in Graph Databases: A Scalable and Semantic Approach

-*by Dinis Cruz and Chat GPT Pro Deep Research
+*by Chat GPT Pro Deep Research
 | v0.8
 | 09/Feb/2025*